 Two poems from 2010 issues of DMQ Review, which she edits, were chosen for inclusion in Best American Poetry 2011, by guest editor Kevin Young, fall 2011.

-Ashton was awarded a Montalvo Artist Residency in 2011 as well as an Arts Council Silicon Valley Artist Fellowship, Poetry, 2005.
+Ashton was awarded a Lucas Artist Fellowship at Montalvo Arts Center in 2011 and subsequent years, as well as an Arts Council Silicon Valley Artist Fellowship, Poetry, 2005.
 Besides nominations listed above, Ashton was also a 2006 and 2001 Pushcart Prize nominee, and a finalist for Best of the Net 2007.

 She won First Prize in the 2014 Fish Flash Fiction Contest from Fish Publishing, Dublin, Ireland.

-Writing across genres and specializing in hybrid forms, Ashton has published in Sentence: a journal of prose poetics, and currently in such journals as Brevity, Los Angeles Review of Books, Poetry Flash, Drunken Boat, Poet Lore, and Zyzzyva.
-Work appears in the textbook anthology, An Introduction to the Prose Poem; in Breathe: 101 Contemporary Odes; and in best-seller Poems for the 99 Percent.
-She’s a guest-blogger for the Best American Poetry blog.
+Writing across genres and specializing in short forms, Ashton has published in Orion and Sentence: a journal of prose poetics, and currently in such journals as Axon, the museum of americana, Brevity, Los Angeles Review of Books, Rattle, Poetry Flash, Poet Lore, and Zyzzyva.
+Work appears in A Cast-Iron Aeroplane That Can Actually Fly: Commentaries from 80 American Poets on their Prose Poetry; the textbook anthology, An Introduction to the Prose Poem; in Breathe: 101 Contemporary Odes; and in best-seller Poems for the 99 Percent among others.
+She has been a guest-blogger for the Best American Poetry blog.

-Sally earned her MFA in Poetry and Literature from the Bennington Writing Seminars, 2003, teaches creative writing at her alma mater, San José State University, and teaches regular local workshops.
-She has taught in Lisbon, Portugal through Disquiet International Literary Program in 2011,2014, and 2015.
+Sally earned her MFA in Poetry and Literature from the Bennington Writing Seminars, 2003, taught creative writing for ten years at her undergrad alma mater, San José State University, where she is now Faculty Emerita.
+She teaches privately in-person and online and has taught in programs such as Disquiet International Literary Program in Lisbon, Portugal, among others.
 A full CV of appearances is available and includes Moe’s Books, Berkeley for Poetry Flash; Frank Pictures Gallery in Santa Monica; the Triton Museum of Art, Santa Clara, CA; KGB Bar, NYC; and as a SJSU University Scholar.
-See “Calendar” link above for recent dates.
+See Calendar for recent dates.

 Ashton as poet laureate was featured in a segment on NBC News.